19 FAQs people ask about rent reviews

 - Will rent reviews take into account any improvements made to the premises?

-- What will happen if the premises are being used for a different purpose?
+- What will happen if leased premises are being used for a different purpose?

-- Will the new rent be affected by any initial discounted rental or rent-free period?
+- Will the new rent on leased property be affected by any initial discounted rental or rent-free period?

-- How much notice will I be given of the new rent?
+- How much notice will I be given of the new rent on a leased property?

-- What can I do if I disagree with the new rent?
+- What can I do if I disagree with the new rent on a leased property?

-- What factors will help me negotiate a lower rent?
+- What factors will help me negotiate a lower rent on a leased property?

 - How should I handle a rent review negotiation?